rajangdavis/getcraftbeer_eda/README.md

 ### 4. Exploring data

-Most of my EDA was performed using [Postgres directly](sql_queries.sql).
-Most of my EDA was performed using [Postgres directly](notebooks/Data%20Visualization.ipynb).
-Most of my EDA was performed using [Postgres directly](notebooks/Data%20Visualization.ipynb).
+Most of my EDA was performed using [Postgres directly](sql_queries.sql); however, I started looking at how to plot the beer varieties within a given area[Postgres directly](notebooks/Data%20Visualization.ipynb).

 ### 5. Recommendation System Architecture